Harmonica-Men/AstroShare-Blog/README.md

 - The issues I struggled with were how to enforce the JavaScript onto a JSON response fetch, which was too complicated.
 - After that, I also had problems recalling the `NASA_API_KEY` from *settings.py*.
 - For demonstrational purposes, I hardcoded the API KEYS to show the potential of the APIs.
 - Further more in the newsletter subscription there should be a confirmation message displayed but was included but fail to render.
+Instead a 404 page was returned.

 ## License

-Astro Blog is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Astro Share Blog is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 ![License](static/images/readme-images/license.jpg)